Skip to Content

 1. Calculate The Basics:

-a mom and daughter talk to a reenactor at a history museum. many of these offer nice extras like holiday events.
+A mom and daughter talk to a reenactor at a history museum.
+Many of these offer nice extras like holiday events.

 Ask yourself these questions: